Introduction

 Expert Opinion: What Actually Makes Aromatherapy Work

-Here is my expert opinion from real use and careful study.
+Here is my expert opinion based on real use and careful study.

 The biggest benefits of aromatherapy do not come from the oil alone.